ArduPilot/ardupilot_wiki/dev/source/docs/raspberry-pi-via-mavlink.rst

     connection on the Raspberry Pi edit **/boot/config.txt** and ``set enable_uart=1``.
     the build-in serial port is ``/dev/ttyS0``.

     For Raspberry Pi 3B+, the bluetooth module occupied uart serial port.
-To disable the bluetooth, add ``dtoverlay=pi-disable-bt`` and
+To disable the bluetooth, add ``dtoverlay=pi3-disable-bt`` and
     ``enable_uart=1`` at the end of **/boot/config.txt**.
     Also, edit the content of **/boot/cmdline.txt** to